 To return to the practical issues, talking is one of the most mechanical and unconscious activities of the human being.
 It is amazing how quickly people “go to sleep” as soon as they open their mouths and start talking.
 This is all the more true when they have an audience.
 People like holding others’ attention, but on the spiritual path we learn to disengage from this need.
 Rumi, and my own grandfather for that matter, would say: we learn more by listening than by talking.

 Let’s be absolutely clear.
-Those who are in the function of transmitting the tradition (i.e. a shaikh, leader, or anyone entrusted with conveying some aspect of the tradition) does not expect attention and respect because his or her ego needs or deserves it.
+Those who are in the function of transmitting the tradition (i.e. a shaikh, leader, or anyone entrusted with conveying some aspect of the tradition) do not expect attention and respect because his or her ego needs or deserves it.
 He or she has no sense of personal injury over the unconscious behaviors of people.
 Presumably, the teacher is not an egotist; on the contrary, he or she has hopefully disengaged from such lower level, unconscious needs and is not personally reactive or judgmental in these matters; otherwise, he or she should not be in the position of representing the teaching.
 But spiritual courtesy is a quality and capacity that every seeker needs to develop for themselves.

 Sufism is about realizing oneness, coherence, and unity, in more and more circumstances.
 The more people are willing to consciously serve each other, to notice what is needed in any moment, the more beautiful and refined the togetherness becomes.
 The Sufi environment is a place for the education of the nafs (self or ego), a place where we observe the ego’s functioning and strive to overcome its tyranny.
 We do not come to the Sufi lodge for some form of gratification; we should always remember that every situation is an opportunity to learn about ourselves and to overcome our egoistic aspects, and to develop the qualities of a conscious, mature, and free human being.